When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 - Offline maps app Maps.me may help with navigation.

 - After the hike, enjoy a stroll and tasting at one of the nearby wineries.
-Check out our Cape Winelands Highlights for tips.
+Check out our Cape Winelands Highlights for tips and a summary of other hikes in the region.

 We left early from Helshoogte near Stellenbosch on a Friday morning in March 2021 and started hiking at 9:00 am.
 The car park is just a viewpoint along the road, and you need to walk along the road for 200 meters to the trailhead at the bottom of the ravine.
 The Miaspoort Trail starts where the metal barrier ends.